 Do I need to submit our 501c3 letter and bylaws with each grant request?

-Not any longer!
-With our new application, once you create a user name and password for your organization, the basic information from your application will be saved in your profile.
+No. Once you create a username and password for your organization, the basic information from your application will be saved in your profile.
 The next time you apply for a grant or submit a final report, you will be given the option to review and update those attachments if necessary (for example, if your board amended your bylaws).
-However, you DO need to attach your board list, 990, organizational budget, project budget, revenue/expense statement, and balance sheet to each and every proposal you submit, as those documents usually change on a regular basis.
+However, you DO need to attach your current board list, 990, organizational budget, project budget, revenue/expense statement, and balance sheet to each and every proposal you submit, as those documents usually change on a regular basis.
 Please also note that we are no longer accepting articles of incorporation in place of bylaws.

 My organization is small and/or new, and we don’t have an organizational budget, balance sheet, and/or revenue/expense statement.
 What should we do?

 We understand that in our community, some of the most important charitable work is being done by small and/or all-volunteer groups.
 We encourage nonprofits of all sizes to use an organizational budget and maintain financial records to help make best use of precious resources.
 This will also demonstrate to potential donors that your organization is well-run and will make good use of their funds.

 There are seemingly infinite resources on the internet to help you learn the basics of nonprofit financial management.
 We also recommend the nonprofit classes offered by the NC Center for Nonprofits, Duke University’s Nonprofit Management Program, and the Tidewater Community College’s Academy for Nonprofit Excellence.
 Many of these classes are offered as webinars and self-paced online courses.

 If your organization does not already have a budget, you may download our Budget Template, enter your anticipated revenues and expenses for one fiscal year, and upload the completed form into your application.